 - 1. Applicants must achieve a passing score on the Nursing Admissions Test.
 This Test is a pre-admission assessment to determine whether a student has the necessary academic skills to perform effectively in a school of nursing.
 Designed for students with a high-school education (or equivalent), the multiple-choice test is nursing-content focused and tests basic reading, writing, math, and critical thinking.
 Additional information about content areas can be obtained from the Nursing Program Director. - 2.
 Priority consideration will be given to applicants who earn a score of 75% or higher on the exam.
-The exam may be taken 3 times only in one year, with a waiting period of 3 weeks between exam attempts.
+The exam may be taken 3 times only in one year, with a waiting period of 2 weeks between exam attempts.
 Performance results are valid for 1 year. - 3.
 Applicants must submit official high school transcripts and/or college/university transcripts that show a cumulative (overall) grade point average of 2.5 or a C average. - 4.
 Prior to attending NU100 Introduction to Foundational Nursing Concepts, applicants must have obtained a Current CPR Certification: Basic Life Support (BLS) from the American Heart Association (AHA). - 5.
-In addition to the immunizations required of all applicants to Beal University, Nursing program applicants are required to provide proof of immunizations against the following prior to attending NU100 Introduction to Foundational Nursing Concepts: - a.
+Nursing program applicants are required to provide proof of immunizations against the following prior to attending NU100 Introduction to Foundational Nursing Concepts: - a.
 Hepatitis Series B and Titer.
 6+ month process.
 If non-immune, a waiver is required. - b.
 Negative Test for Tuberculosis (PPD).
 A 2-step PPD is required. - c.
 Chickenpox with a Varicella Titer.
-If non-immune, 2 doses of Varicella virus vaccine is required. - 6.
+If non-immune, 2 doses of Varicella virus vaccine is required. - d.
+Tetanus and diphtheria (Td, DTaP, etc.) administered within the last 10 years is required. - e.
+Measles, mumps, and rubella (MMR): Two (2) doses of MMR are required or proof of immunity through titer testing (blood work) for MMR for all applicants born after December 31, 1956 is required. - 6.
 Annual requirement: Influenza (Flu) shot. - 7.
 Nursing students must be able to provide proof of personal health insurance or enroll in the schools health insurance program. - 8.
 Background checks are required for all Nursing students.
 Students enrolling in the Nursing program must successfully pass a background check prior to the beginning of the programs clinicals.